MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 Debug logs
 ---------------------------

-These are the most common logs and are required for all Microsoft support-cases.
+These are the most common logs and are required for all Microsoft support cases.
 Debug logs are produced by the Windows and Mac desktop clients, as well as by browser-based clients.
 The logs are text based and are read from the bottom-up.
 They can be read using any text-based editor, and new logs are created when logging into the client.

 Debug logs show the following data flows: